hphelion/documentation/devplatform/workbook/database/database.java.md

 ###JDK

+In order to install other prerequisites like Maven you have to have the Java Development Kit (JDK) installed.
+The JDK can be installedwith he following command on a Mac/UNIX environment.

     sudo apt-get install default-jdk

 The simplest way to install JDK on a PC environment is to visit the [JDK installation page](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), select and run the appropriate installer for your chosen platform.